openvinotoolkit/openvino/tools/pot/docs/FrequentlyAskedQuestions.md

 ### <a name="dump">Is there a way to collect an intermidiate IR when the AccuracyAware mechanism fails?</a>

-You can add '"dump_intermediate_model": true' to the POT configuration file and it will drop an intermidiate IR to 'accuracy_aware_intermediate' folder.
+You can add `"dump_intermediate_model": true` to the POT configuration file and it will drop an intermidiate IR to `accuracy_aware_intermediate` folder.